Pepper Lunch logo

 Pros

-The 100 training-and-support score is well above typical (top quarter), meaning you’ll get very comprehensive onboarding and ongoing operational support to help you reach target performance faster.
+Training and support score is 100 - well above typical (top quarter) - you’ll get comprehensive onboarding and strong ongoing operational support to shorten your learning curve.

 Cons